Swimming in Lake Windermere – Everything You Need to Know

 Best Times to Swim

-Swim in summer from June to August when water warms up.
-July and August offer the highest temperatures around 15°C.
+Swim in summer from June to August when the water warms up.
+July and August offer the highest temperatures, around 15°C.

 Spring and autumn suit experienced swimmers, but winter dips are for the hardy.